- How many people are on each trip?

 What if I might get my period while backpacking?

 We encourage ALL Explore participants who have periods to make and pack a “period kit.”
-The changes in diet and activity level often cause females to get their period when they are not expecting it.
+The changes in diet and activity level often cause people to get their period when they are not expecting it.
 Here is a great resource for building a period kit.

 I’ve never been backpacking, rock climbing, whitewater rafting, camping, etC.